tasinhoque/nachos-offline/README.md

     3. Read from virtual memory into a byte array.
     4. Write the byte array into the file/stream.
     5. Return the size of data written.

+### Task 2: Implement support for multiprogramming

+- Data Structures Used:

+  1. `allocated`: Instance of LinkedList of TranslationEntry.

+- Steps:

+  - userprog.UserProcess#readVirtualMemory():

+    1. Check if the virtual address parameter `vaddr` is valid.
+    2. Loop through each virtual page within the range computed from the parameters `vaddr` and `length`.
+    3. If the current virtual page is not valid, break.
+    4. Take the required block of memory from the current page and write it to the array in the parameter called `data`.
+    5. Update the total bytes of memory transferred.
+    6. Outside the loop, finally return the transferred memory count.

+  - userprog.UserProcess#writeVirtualMemory():

+    1. Check if the virtual address parameter `vaddr` is valid.
+    2. Loop through each virtual page within the range computed from the parameters `vaddr` and `length`.
+    3. If the current virtual page is not valid, break.
+    4. Mark the required block of memory from the current page where we'll write.
+       Write `data` to that block.
+    5. Update the total bytes of memory transferred.
+    6. Outside the loop, finally return the transferred memory count.

+  - userprog.UserProcess#loadSections()

+    1. If there is insufficient physical memory, close the coff file and return false.
+    2. Loop through all the sections in the coff file.
+For each section, loop through all the virtual page numbers.
+Look up page table using the virtual page number.
+Using the returned physical page number, load a page into physical memory.

+  - userProg.UserProcess#allocate()

+    1. For `desiredPages` (the parameter denoting the number of physical pages to allocate) times, loop and allocate a physical page.